determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

 .. attention::

-   Only users with the ClusterAdmin role can add/remove users and groups
+   Only users with the ClusterAdmin role can add/remove users and groups.

 To see user group management UI,